Scramble and squeeze through a massive jumble of rocks before enjoying breathtaking views of New York’s Shawangunks from Sky Top Tower.

 Fee to hike the Labyrinth at Mohonk:

 Passes now must be purchased online, not at the gatehouse, and are non-refundable.
-Inventory of passes released 72-hours prior to the date of the pass.
+Available to book 72-hours prior to the arrival date, first-come-first-served.
+The pass covers the 85 miles of trails on the property.

-While the fee seems a wee bit crazy (considering that $25-30 will get a family into a national park for a week), we found the experience to be worth every penny.
+While the fee seems a wee bit crazy – considering that $35 will get a family into a national park for a week – this is a unique experience.

 Realistically, this is so popular even with the fee that if they didn’t charge then it would be unbearable.
 Hike in from other trailheads for less money.
 Alternately, stay or book breakfast or lunch at the hotel and that will include a day pass.